turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Minting

 Now here's the main function that allows users to mint the NFT.
 The NFT itself is just a simple ID with owner.
-The metadata such as an image, video or audio is usually stored off-chain on [IPFS], [Sia] or even a centralized file storage such as [AWS S3].
-Unlike Ethereum, storing data on NEAR is pretty cheap; you can actually store the whole metadata on chain but it will not be covered in this tutorial, you can try it yourself!
+The metadata such as an image, video or audio is usually stored off-chain on [IPFS](https://ipfs.io/), [Sia](https://siasky.net/) or even a centralized file storage such as [AWS S3](https://aws.amazon.com/s3).
+Unlike in Ethereum blockchain, storing data on NEAR is pretty cheap; you can actually store the whole metadata on chain but it will not be covered in this tutorial, you can try it yourself!

 [Paras](https://paras.id) is not storing any metadata on-chain, instead they use an IPFS Hash as the Token ID.
 There are many designs that you can experiment with when building your NFTs.